ikramagix/faussaire/README.md

    ```bash
    bin/setup
    ```
-4. Run tests:
+4. Run the tests:
    ```bash
    rake spec
    ```

 ## License

-The **Faussaire** gem is released under the [MIT License](LICENSE.txt), which provides broad permission to use, modify, and distribute the software contained within this gem.
+The **Faussaire** gem is available under the [MIT License](LICENSE.txt), which allows you to freely use, modify, and distribute the software contained within this gem.

-However, please note that restrictions apply to the dataset used in this project.
-The MIT License covers the software itself, particularly if it were to be used with a different dataset.
+> [!IMPORTANT]

-## Contributing
+> The MIT License only applies to the software itself.
+Restrictions apply to the dataset used in this project (_fr.yml_).
+Be sure to review the specific terms related to data usage.

-Contributions to **Faussaire** very appreciated!
+## Is something missing?

-Whereas it's for enriching the dataset with a brilliant new addition or anihilating this bug you spotted with your neurons, feel free to contribute by opening issues or creating pull requests:
+All contributions to **Faussaire** are welcome and will always be!

-- **Issues:** Provide details about the issue and how to reproduce it.
+Feel free to participate by submitting your pull requests:

-- **Pull Requests:** Include a clear explanation of changes and reference any relevant issues.
+- **Issues:** Provide as many details as possible about the problem encountered and how to reproduce it.

-You can check [CONTRIBUTING.md](https://github.com/ikramagix/faussaire/blob/main/CONTRIBUTING.md) for more details.
+- **Pull Requests:** Check out [CONTRIBUTING.md](https://github.com/ikramagix/faussaire/blob/main/CONTRIBUTING.md).

-Merci in advance! 🙂‍↕️
+Thanks to you, fellow faussaire! 🙂‍↕️